Mateusz Wolnicki

 Hope to catch you in a WildHub social!

-I am Fleur, based in the UK, and I am the WildHub Conservation Catalyst Programme Coordinator.
+I am Fleur, based in the UK, and I am the WildHub Conservation Catalyst Programme Co-ordinator, supporting conservation professionals to develop their writing, communication, and leadership skills through this inclusive global platform.

-I am a Master's degree graduate in Animal Behaviour from The University of Exeter and a Bachelor of Science graduate in Psychology from Oxford Brookes University.
-I have researched woodland butterflies, bumblebees and have a strong interest in woodland animals, as well as comprehensive knowledge and expertise in domestic rabbits and their welfare and care.
-I am so passionate about the field of wildlife conservation, bunny rabbits, and with a background in Psychology I am also passionate about connecting humans on similar paths when things can feel isolating.
+I hold a Master’s degree in Animal Behaviour from the University of Exeter and a Bachelor of Science in Psychology from Oxford Brookes University.
+My research background includes woodland butterflies and bumblebees, alongside a strong interest in woodland animals more broadly.
+I also have comprehensive knowledge and expertise in domestic rabbits and their welfare and care.

 I am a Zoo and Wildlife Veterinarian currently working at Byron Bay Wildlife Hospital in Northern NSW, Australia.
 We are a NFP organisation providing free veterinary care to sick and injured wildlife in our area.
 We work closely with wildlife care groups and other wildlife veterinary organisations within our area to provide positive welfare outcomes for wildlife.
 Our aim is to rehabilitate as many animals back into the wild as possible.
 We have been running for 3 years and it's my hope in the future that we will work with other stakeholders on conservation projects in situ for threatened species.